 IEP recognizes that CAISO has filed Amendment No. 30 to “confirm its authority” to become a direct market participant on its own account in the forward markets.
-While IEP expects vigorously opposition such a significant alteration of the role of the transmission system operator, our point for this docket is that CAISO has failed to a direct and recursive link between its forward purchasing activities and price caps.
-Specifically, in this filing CAISO does not recognize that if price caps are not effective [check the MSC report discussion] in lowering costs, and load-serving entities continue to underschedule loads with the knowledge that CAISO will purchase in anticipation of large underscheduling, then there is less incentive for the load-serving entities to properly schedule.
+While IEP expects vigorous opposition to such a significant alteration of the role of the transmission system operator, our point for this docket is that CAISO has failed to demonstrate a direct and recursive link between its forward purchasing activities and price caps.
+Specifically, in this filing CAISO does not recognize that if price caps are not effective in lowering costs, and load-serving entities continue to underschedule loads with the knowledge that CAISO will purchase in anticipation of large underscheduling, then there is less incentive for the load-serving entities to properly schedule.
 Hence, while we recognize the desire of CAISO to enter forward positions because of the untenable operational situation underscheduling imposes, we are concerned that this “solution” could exacerbate the underlying problem.

 Therefore, and in light of the fact that California will be ending its peak season within the coming weeks, we request that the Commission articulate some parameters to CAISO “stopgap” role as a purchaser in the forward markets.
-Possible parameters: include limitations to such as activity to specific high load seasons; limitations tied to the existence or absence of specific market reforms such as replacement reserves cost allocations; imposition of the requirement ensuring equitable cost allocation to those parties underscheduling loads, or some combination of parameters associated with the underscheduling that evolved with the imposition of purchase price caps in the CAISO’s markets.
+Possible parameters include: limitationof such activity to specific high load seasons; limitations tied to the existence or absence of specific market reforms such as replacement reserves cost allocations; imposition of the requirement ensuring equitable cost allocation to those parties underscheduling loads, or some combination of parameters associated with the underscheduling that evolved with the imposition of purchase price caps in the CAISO’s markets.

 III.
 Conclusion

 IEP respectfully requests that the Commission grant its motion to intervene.
-We also respectfully request that the Commission direct CAISO to include an explicit process and set of criteria applicable to alternations of any purchasers price caps impose on any markets.
-An explicit statement of process and criteria may provides some semblance of “guideposts” in the increasingly uncertain California marketplace.
+We also respectfully request that the Commission direct CAISO to include an explicit process and set of criteria applicable to alterations of any purchasers price caps imposed on any markets.
+An explicit statement of process and criteria may provide some semblance of “guideposts” in the increasingly uncertain California marketplace.
 Notwithstanding IEP’s disagreement with the potential metamorphosis of CAISO from the operator of markets to a market participant, IEP requests that the Commission direct CAISO to clarify the relationship between the imposition of purchase price caps and elevated underscheduling of loads.
 Our assessment is that the imposition of lower price caps has increased underscheduling, which, in turn, has precipitated the desire for CAISO’s participation in forward markets.
-FERC should therefore place certain parameters on its in order to ensure that any such activity is to be undertaken in extraordinary circumstances only and within carefully constructed parameters established by the Commission.
+FERC should therefore place certain parameters on its in order to ensure that any such activity is only to be undertaken in extraordinary circumstances and within carefully constructed parameters established by the Commission.

 Dated: October 5, 2000 Respectfully submitted,